 *Also Read: Old Town Hoi An – Beautiful, Dreamy and Magical

 Nimman is not too far from the Old City, just catch a ride on the red bus for 10 minutes and pay a fare of approximately THB40.

 I enjoy using my own two feet to explore a city – walking is my favourite activity despite high humidity, heat or cold – and it’s through walking that I got to observe so many things and activities which might be ordinary to the locals but unusual and interesting for me.
 I would not have noticed the cute and quirky part of Chiang Mai if I chose to move around by tuk tuk or taxi.

-Are you planning a trip to Chiang Mai soon?
-How about booking your accommodation here?
+Planning a trip to Chiang Mai soon?
+Let’s book your accommodation here: